rayjl/CS5500_Music_Project/src/README.txt

 -----------------------------------------------------------

 About:
-This program is a rapid prototype that can compare two .wav files and checks to see if they "match".
+This program is a rapid prototype that can compare two audio files and returns a match if the files are the same song.
+This current version will be able to compare files in the format / file extension of ".mp3" and ".wav".
+This prototype follows he specification provided by the instructor for Assignment 6 with some of its details listed below.

 Dependencies:		AudioMatching.java
                     AudioFile.java